Auditable Events

 Example Display the last 3 entries in the audit ring buffer:

-Display a range of entries in the internal audit ring buffer.
+Show a range of entries in the audit ring buffer.

 The output will, by default, be displayed in an interactive mode, if the terminal allows for it.